 \section{The Optical Power Converter}

-The key component of the PoF line is the Optical Power Converter (OPC), manufactured Broadcom~\cite{opc_manuale}, that transforms the laser light into a DC voltage up to 7~V. The optical fiber is directly inserted in the FC connector of the OPC, and its output voltage can be changed by acting on the input laser power.
+The key component of the PoF line is the Optical Power Converter (OPC), manufactured by Broadcom~\cite{opc_manuale}, that transforms the laser light into a DC voltage up to 7~V. The optical fiber is directly inserted in the FC connector of the OPC, and its output voltage can be changed by acting on the input laser power.
 The OPC characterization was performed by evaluating the maximum power and current at both room and cryogenic temperatures (in a liquid nitrogen bath at 77 K) for different $P_{in}$ powers.
 The temperature was monitored by a PT100 placed near the device to ensure that it reached cryogenic conditions.
 We measured the current-voltage (IV) curve by means of a Keithley$\textsuperscript{TM}$ 4200A-SCS semiconductor parameter analyzer.
-In Figure \ref{fig::IV_OPC}, we report the IV curves for the different P$_{in}$, both at room and cryogenic temperatures.
+In Figure~\ref{fig::IV_OPC}, we report the IV curves for a wide range of P$_{in}$, both at room and cryogenic temperatures.

+From the IV curves, it is possible to obtain information on both the maximum current delivered $I_{max}$ and the output power, and thus on efficiency.
+The maximum current increases linearly with the laser power, as reported in Figure~\ref{fig::eff_opc}.

 The output power of the OPC ($P^{OPC}$) is obtained by the IV curves and amounts to:

 The OPC maximum efficiency \textit{Eff} is given by: